SimGamerJen/FS25_HelperProfiles/README.md

 5. Confirm your bindings are present.
 6. Press **Save** in the binding interface.

----

-### Migrating from the original basegame XML editing workflow

-Very early custom helper workflows may have required editing or replacing basegame helper XML files.

-That workflow is now deprecated.

-Before using the current HelperProfiles + AvatarSwitcher workflow, restore the original basegame helper XML files.
-Direct basegame XML editing is no longer required or recommended.

-The current workflow is:

-1. Install `FS25_AvatarSwitcher`.
-2. Recreate your custom worker appearances as AvatarSwitcher presets.
-3. Install `FS25_HelperProfiles`.
-4. Open the HelperProfiles appearance binding interface.
-5. Bind each helper slot to the appropriate AvatarSwitcher preset.
-6. Save the bindings.

-HelperProfiles does **not** currently auto-import custom helper definitions from edited basegame XML files.

----

 ### AvatarSwitcher dependency

 HelperProfiles does not have a hard dependency on AvatarSwitcher for its core features.